Soerensen42/Hyperopt/README.md

 # Core

 The Core contains the hyperparameter searchspace and is called for each Iteration.
 Each Core then makes one Iteration of the network.
 The path of the Trials object has to be inserted at the start and the end of the File.
+While Searching, the runner can be called multiple times and ran simultaniously, as long as each iteration has a new name.

+The objective function is needed for optimizing more than one parameter.
+It may also be necessary to confirm that certain Variables are the type they should be to avoid unnecessary crashes (especially integers).